 Purchases and sales of securities pursuant to customer-directed transactions are not subject to Reg BI but are subject to various commissions and fees that are negotiated with customers.

-Type and Scope of Services
+Material Facts About NBBD’s Relationship With You – Type and Scope of Services

-Other than buy and sell transactions related to Private Funds and customer-directed transactions, NBBD brokerage accounts are generally only available to employees and to retail advisory customers of NBIA on an accommodation basis.
+Other than buy-and-sell transactions related to Private Funds and customer-directed transactions, NBBD brokerage accounts are generally only available to employees and to retail advisory customers of NBIA on an accommodation basis.

 Generally, NBBD makes recommendations solely with respect to NB Private Funds.
 Certain portfolio managers, in their capacities as NBBD Brokers, will, on a limited and complementary basis, recommend certain third-party Private Funds that have been first vetted through ISG’s diligence process.